Organophosphate: In nature

 The detection of OPEs in the air as far away as Antarctica at concentrations around 1 ng/m^{3} suggests their persistence in air, and their potential for long-range transport.
 OPEs were measured in high frequency in air and water and widely distributed in northern hemisphere.
-The chlorinated OPEs (TCEP, TCIPP, TDCIPP) in urban sampling sites and non-halogenated like TBOEP in rural areas respectively were frequently measured in the environment across multiple sites.
-In the Laurentian Great Lakes total OPEs concentrations were found to be 2–3 orders of magnitude higher than concentrations of brominated flame retardants measured in similar air.
+The chlorinated OPEs (TCEP, TCIPP, TDCIPP) in urban sampling sites and non-halogenated OPEs like TBOEP in rural areas were frequently measured in the environment across multiple sites.
+In the Laurentian Great Lakes, total OPEs concentrations were found to be 2–3 orders of magnitude higher than concentrations of brominated flame retardants measured in similar air.
 Waters from rivers in Germany, Austria, and Spain have been consistently recorded for TBOEP and TCIPP at highest concentrations.
 From these studies, it is clear that OPE concentrations in both air and water samples are often orders of magnitude higher than other flame retardants, and that concentrations are largely dependent on sampling location, with higher concentrations in more urban, polluted locations.